francois-gm/go-kabk/go4-2021-2022-thesis-assignment/boilerplate-html-js-sass/README.md

 ## Why a boilerplate?

-Because there are a few elements you'd rather not reconceptually think over, ie standardized things that never move.
+Because some elements might not deserve to be rethought of, conceptually (ie standardized things that never/barely change in time).
-Because the more you'll work on your project, the more working with a clean and ordered file system appears beneficial.
+Because the more you'll work on your project, the more working with a simple and ordered file system appears beneficial.

 ## About the folder's structure